 CAPS only provides ADHD medication to those who are also actively involved in counseling and who have no insurance coverage.
 If you have insurance you will be referred to a community psychiatrist for a medication evaluation and monitoring.

-First Appointment for Eating and Body Image Concerns
+Eating and Body Image Screening

 Students are encouraged to be engaged through this process and to work together with the counselor to determine next steps for treatment or ongoing support at the conclusion of the EPA.